cherubinifranco/countdown-1-2022/README.md

 # Why a readme in such a small project?

-This is to getting used to write some instructions or information necessary... in this case... completely unnecessary.
+This is to getting used to write some instructions or necessary information... in this case... completely unnecessary.